Sunil-Pradhan/javascript-cheatsheet/README.md

 If it doesn't exist then it will create a new symbol in the registry.

-So let's also do let s 5 is equal to symbol doubt for symbol symbol dot 4 and let's use the same reg symbol.

 ```javascript
 let s = Symbol('First Symbol');